gauravgrg/shopping-cart/README.md

 Demo Application for applying discount

 ### Use Case
- On a retail website, the following discounts apply:
+ For a given shopping cart following discounts would apply based on curstomer type, product and total amount:
  1. If the user is an employee of the store, he gets a 30% discount.
  2. If the user is an affiliate of the store, he gets a 10% discount.
  3. If the user has been a customer for over 2 years, he gets a 5% discount.